-To determine how much length to remove out of the front rise either make a muslin (which will help with any other adjustments you wish to make) or measure from the back of the seat, through the legs to where you want the front waist to sit and compare this measurement against the finished measurement in the size chart.
+To determine how much length to remove from the front rise, either make a muslin (which will help with any other adjustments you wish to make) or measure from the back of the seat, through the legs to where you want the front waist to sit and compare this measurement against the finished measurement in the size chart.

 Use the Finished Garment Measurement Chart (in the pattern tutorial) as a guide.

-<For example, the size N Fernway Culottes have a rise of 39.2" (99.5cm).
-Our sample sewist measures and finds that they need a rise of 42" (106.5cm) for a comfortable fit.
+For example, the size 48 Shore Pants have a rise of 30.9" (78.5cm).
+Our sample sewist measures and finds that they need a rise of 29" (73.5cm) for a comfortable fit that removes excess fabric.
 Calculate the difference between the two measurements to figure out how much to add: